 As with the main circuit, there is an air passage that feeds an air bleed and this is connected to the pilot jet emulsion tube.
-Air bleeds are so called because air is ‘bled’ into the fuel passages in the carburettor to improve fuel atomisation.
+Air is drawn through the air passage and mixed with fuel delivered by the idle jet to improve fuel atomisation.

 Pilot adjustment screw

 Pilot circuits are adjusted with either a mixture adjusting screw or with an air adjusting screw.
 As the names suggest these screws adjust the richness of the mixture at low engine speeds by either metering the amount of aerated fuel going to the engine or the amount air.

-Most motorcycles from this era used air-adjusting screws, but the carburettor used in the Honda C90 z2, the Keihin PB25A, uses a mixture adjustment.
+Most motorcycles from this era used air-adjusting screws, but the carburettor used in the Honda C90 z2 uses a mixture adjustment.

 Looking at the catalogues available on CMS, carbs with mixture adjusting screws were only used on the PB carbs fitted to the super cubs made between 1978-1982 (the Z2 and ZZ models) and all other models use air adjusting screws.

 You can see the route of the air passageways in the underside of the top casting: